 - Fragrance: Coneflower’s scent varies based on pollination status and petal position.
 Initially earthy, the flower will start to smell of honey when the ray florets point downward to attract pollinators.
 After successful pollination, the flowers will emit a sweet, vanilla-like fragrance.

-- Cost: Coneflower seed packets available at $4.95 from Burpee
+- Cost: Coneflower seed packets are available for around $6.

 5. Cow Parsnip (Heracleum maximum)

-Cow parsnip is the only plant in its genus that’s native to the U.S., and with a distribution from northern California to Georgia, it’s naturally found far and wide.
-The large gatherings of tiny flower clusters are characteristic of the carrot family, and make this plant a pollinator hotspot.
+Cow parsnip is the only plant in its genus that’s native to the U.S., and it’s naturally found far and wide.
+The large gatherings of tiny flower clusters are characteristic of the carrot family and make this plant a native pollinator hotspot.

 Cow parsnip is known to attract butterflies, native bees, and even beetles and moths to pollinate.
-Like milkweed, though, it can irritate human skin, so be sure to plant safely!
+Like milkweed, though, it can irritate human skin, so be sure to plant it safely.

 - USDA Hardiness Zones: 3-9